aarthika-nathan/tech-test-full-stack-engineer/SOLUTION.md

 * Show an error page when there is a failure in fetching the data

-* Improve the test cases for the backend and the frontend
+* Add more test cases and improve the test cases for the backend and the frontend.
+Only added TDD for the two test cases in frontend due to time restrictions.
+(Eg: Contact, Description components)

 * Proper a constant naming style for folders and files

 * Add validations to check the props are not null or undefined.

 * Instead of using console log to print the error, show the error page or error banner for any failures

+* Integrate with a logger to log the messages to a file or to send them to a log server, rather than using console logs in backend